oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 ingress-nginx-nginx-ingress-default-backend   ClusterIP      10.96.17.121   <none>           80/TCP                       3h
 ```

-look at the `ingress-nginx-nginx-ingress-controller` row, IP address inthe `EXTERNAL-IP` column is the one you want, in this case that's `130.61.195.102` **but yours will vary**
+look at the `ingress-nginx-nginx-ingress-controller` row, IP address in the `EXTERNAL-IP` column is the one you want, in this case that's `130.61.195.102` **but yours will vary**

 ---
 </p></details>